top of page

 COST PER SESSION: $160

-I reserve a portion of my practice for sliding scale clients.
-Those who are able to pay my full fee are directly supporting those with more limited resources to access therapy with me via sliding scale rates.
-My sliding scale is income-based, and slots are limited.
+I reserve a portion of my practice for uninsured and underinsured clients who are eligible for membership in Open Path Psychotherapy Collective.
+Those who are able to pay my full fee are directly supporting those with more limited resources to access therapy with me via sliding scale rates through Open Path.

 OUT-OF-NETWORK INSURANCE